ForeverPhoenix21/PacMen-Exercise/README.md

 ## Description:

-<p> The PacMen-Exercise creates Pacmen on the screen which is done through a function coded in the Pacemen.JS file.</p>
+<p> The PacMen-Exercise creates Pacmen through a function coded in the Pacemen.JS file.
+The Pacmen can be set in motion by clicking the start button.
+The velocities of the Pacmen is set by Math.Random().</p>

 <p> This exercise was built to demonstrate how pulled objects from arrays can be manipulated in the DOM.
 Coded in JavaScript, check out the pacmen.js for additional details.</p>